M Minyma

 What Minyma does today

 Minyma also uses sealed-sender delivery for current call signaling across direct and group call flows, paired with WebRTC media transport for voice and video calling on iPhone and iPad.
+Minyma Voice adds an optional, user-started in-app operator for local commands, draft help, translation, and staged sensitive actions.

 The relay supports device registration, prekey distribution, message queueing, push delivery, and attachment relay.
 That means Minyma can operate as a real messaging product with a delivery path that stays clear, practical, and privacy-aware.